Robert Henri

 Robert Henri (/ˈhɛnraɪ/; June 24, 1865 – July 12, 1929) was an American painter and teacher.

 As a young man, he studied in Paris, where he identified strongly with the Impressionists, and determined to lead an even more dramatic revolt against American academic art, as reflected by the conservative National Academy of Design.
 Together with a small team of enthusiastic followers, he pioneered the Ashcan School of American realism, depicting urban life in an uncompromisingly brutalist style.
 By the time of the Armory Show, America's first large-scale introduction to European Modernism (1913), Henri was mindful that his own representational technique was being made to look dated by new movements such as Cubism, though he was still ready to champion avant-garde painters such as Henri Matisse and Max Weber.

-Henri was named as one of the top three living American artists by the Arts Council of New York.
+In 1929 Henri was named as one of the top three living American artists by the Arts Council of New York.

 Early life

-Robert Henri was born Robert Henry Cozad in Cincinnati, Ohio to Theresa Gatewood Cozad and John Jackson Cozad, a gambler and real estate developer.
+Robert Henri was born Robert Henry Cozad in Cincinnati, Ohio, to Theresa Gatewood Cozad and John Jackson Cozad, a gambler and real estate developer.
 Henri was a distant cousin of the painter Mary Cassatt.
 In 1871, Henri's father founded the town of Cozaddale, Ohio.
 In 1873, the family moved west to Nebraska, where John J. Cozad founded the town of Cozad.

 In October 1882, Henri's father became embroiled in a dispute with a rancher, Alfred Pearson, over the right to pasture cattle on land claimed by the family.
 When the dispute turned physical, Cozad shot Pearson fatally with a pistol.
 Cozad was eventually cleared of wrongdoing, but the mood of the town turned against him.
 He fled to Denver, Colorado, and the rest of the family followed shortly afterwards.
 In order to disassociate themselves from the scandal, family members changed their names.
-The father became known as Richard Henry Lee, and his sons posed as adopted children under the names Frank Southern and Robert Earl Henri (pronounced "hen rye").
+The father became known as Richard Henry Lee, and his sons posed as adopted children under the names Frank Southrn and Robert Earl Henri (pronounced "hen rye").
 In 1883, the family moved to New York City, then to Atlantic City, New Jersey, where the young artist completed his first paintings.